One of the most common mistakes people make when studying for the bar exam is striving for perfection: they study as if they’re trying to get an A.

 But there's a better way to pass the bar exam.

 When it comes to law school exams, and pretty much any other exam you’ve ever taken, it of course makes sense to try to get the highest grade you can.
 We’ve all been conditioned to make sure we know the ins and outs of a subject because, usually, knowing more leads to a better score.

 But when it comes to the bar exam and studying for the MBEs, you need to throw out that mentality and adopt a minimum competency mindset.

 And if you think about it, it has to be that way.
 There’s no way to memorize every exception to the exception and every nuance of over a dozen subjects.
-As we've written before, the bar examiners tell you what subject arise most frequently on the MBEs--so your job is to identify those topics that you know are the most likely to get tested and to weight your study time appropriately.
+So your job is to identify those topics that you know are the most likely to get tested and to balance your study time accordingly.

 If you get caught in the weeds trying to learn every detail there is to know, you’re doing yourself a disservice and approaching the exam the wrong way.

 So in short: while your law school “shoot for an A” mentality is commendable and understandable, scrap it now.
 Remember that all you need at the end of this summer is to pass--so tailor your study habits accordingly.

 YOU CAN PASS THE BAR EXAM.
 CRITICAL PASS CAN GET YOU THERE.

 *Real MBE Questions to optimize your bar prep.